calvous/Surface-Fakedev/README.md

 so please bare with me.
 The script works that's all we need for now.

 I strongly advise to test the power-status.py script before installation.
-Just run in from the directory you unzipped it as root.
+Just run it from the directory you unzipped it as root.
 Make sure to change the ttyS0 to ttyS4 if running on a Surface Book

 ```